Police officer killed in car crash, wife injured

 The accident occurred at Borla Junction on the Akyem Akroso to Asamankese road.

-The Police Officer David Ahiabu Victor was driving a private car onboard by a woman reported to be his wife.
-He died on the spot but the woman survived with serious injuries.
+The Police Officer, David Ahiabu Victor was driving a private car onboard by a woman reported to be his wife.
+He died at the spot but the woman survived with serious injury.

 The cause of the accident has not been established but witnesses say the car veered off the portion of the road under construction, somersaulted and crashed in a nearby farm.